Last Updated on July 20, 2023 by Jonathan

 Kyte will automatically charge you for any tolls during the rental period.
 Unlike just about every other rental company, they do not charge a “convenience fee.”
 Parking tickets are your responsibility and if you don’t pay them, expect to be charged a penalty by Kyte.

-Kyte currently offers three vehicle categories: Economy (Nissan Versa or similar model), SUV (Toyota RAV4 or similar model), or Sedan (Toyota Camry or similar model).
+Kyte currently offers several vehicle categories, including Economy (Nissan Versa or similar model), SUV (Toyota RAV4 or similar model), and Sedan (Toyota Camry or similar model).
 All vehicles are guaranteed to come with Bluetooth, a phone charger, and phone mount.
-Kyte does not currently rent any 7-passenger vehicles like minivans or fullsize SUVs but that may change in the future.
+Kyte now rents all-wheel-drive SUVs, 7-passenger SUVs like the Dodge Durango, and the Audi Q3 compact luxury SUV (vehicle availability may vary by location).

 Kyte provides its own vehicles.
 Unlike some of the peer-to-peer companies out there that rent out personal vehicles, they don’t offer unique or higher-end vehicles like Porsches, Teslas, or Range Rovers.
 On the plus side, since Kyte controls the whole experience, your rental will not get canceled at the last minute and leave you in a lurch as has been reported in the news recently when renting from popular car sharing services.